itsShnik/adaptively-finetuning-transformers/readme.md

 # Adaptive Finetuning of Transformers

 This repository explores adaptively finetuning large pre-trained transformers.
-The experiments are conducted on vision and language models -- VLBERT and LXMERT which are based on single-stream and two stream architechtures respectively.
+The experiments are conducted on vision and language models -- VLBERT and LXMERT which are based on single-stream and two stream architectures respectively.

 ## What are Transformers?